ibexa/documentation-developer/docs/api/public_php_api_managing_content.md

 Deleting makes use of [`LocationService::deleteLocation()`.](https://github.com/ezsystems/ezpublish-kernel/blob/v7.5.3/eZ/Publish/API/Repository/LocationService.php#L213)
 It permanently deletes the Location, together with its whole subtree.

 Content which has only this one Location will be permanently deleted as well.
 Content which has more Locations will be still available in its other Locations.
+If you delete the [main Location](#changing-the-main-location) of a Content item that has more Locations, another Location will become the main one.

 ``` php
 $this->locationService->deleteLocation($location);